Francopb/Curve-coupling/README.md

 ## Overview

 Curve Coupling is a Python package designed for analyzing and solving curve coupling problems.
-It provides tools for:

-- Generating different types of curves
-- Solving curve coupling problems with constraints
+It provides tools for solving curve coupling problems with constraints.
+Applied to networks nonlinear of compliant elements, this package allows to

+- Find the system constriants from its graph structure.
+- Compute the equilibirum points.
+- Find isolated islands.
+- Find singularities and branching points.
+- Compute the stability of the elements and the network
-- Visualizing results with `matplotlib`
+- Visualizing the results.

 ### Equality problem